COMPETITION RULES

 ECF RATINGS

 4.1 The August rating will be used for determining eligibility to a rating limited competition throughout the season.
 Board order and substitution will be determined by players’ current monthly ratings.
+A player can qualify to play in a rating limited competition on the basis of an estimated rating.
+However, if their first (non-P) ECF rating is greater than the rating limit, then they can no longer play in the competition.

 4.2 If a player does not have a current ECF standard rating then before they may play in a team an estimated rating must be agreed with the Competitions Secretary.
 Such an estimated rating has the same status in these rules as a published rating.
 Estimated ratings may be changed during the season if a player’s performance differs significantly from the estimated rating.
 All club secretaries or their representatives will be advised of the change by email.
 If a player who is unrated at the start of a season subsequently acquires a current ECF rating, then this should be used instead of his estimated rating with the proviso that the current rating is at least Category K.